npretor/npretor_udacity_DDPG/README.md

 cd deep-reinforcement-learning/python
 ```
 3. Fix an issue with Pytorch
-<b>Change the pytorch version in the requirements file to be the latest version </b>
+<b>Change the pytorch version in the requirements file to be the latest version, or remove version number altogether </b>
 4. Install requirements
 ```
 pip install .